 SGN-41007 Pattern Recognition and Machine Learning

-- The registration for weekly exercise groups open on January 8th (13:00) and closes just before the first exercise group (Monday 15th at 12:59).
+- [23.9.2019] The registration for weekly exercise groups is now open in POP and closes after the first lecture.
 Reserve your seat early enough.

 A video recording of each lecture will be provided below.
 Links to slides

 and videos appear after each lecture.
 There is also a live broadcast, that should be

 accessible via the Echo360 service.
 Recorded videos are available in the below list without a need to login.

 - Monday 21.10.2019: Course organization, Introduction to Python. [video]